-As a journalist who’s spent the majority of my reporting career in Israel, I’ve often written about technology, peace and justice issues, cultural topics, and personal stories.
-My pieces have been published in the Atlantic, Business Insider, NPR, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
+I am a radio and print journalist based in Ithaca, New York.
+Currently, I am the interim news director at WRFI, Ithaca’s community radio station.
+As a journalist who’s spent the majority of my reporting career in Israel, I’ve covered basically everything: technology, local government, health, social issues, peace and justice, cultural topics, etc. My pieces have been published in the Atlantic, Business Insider, NPR News, NPR member station WSKG, the San Francisco Chronicle, the Next Web, the Jerusalem Post, Mic (formerly known as PolicyMic), the Times of Israel, Geektime, AlterNet, the Oakland Tribune, Walla!
 News, and the Jewish Exponent.
 I have also been quoted in the BBC.

-Until recently, I was the managing editor at Geektime.
+Until early 2017, I was the managing editor at Geektime.
 I am also a former editor at Mic and the Jerusalem Post.
-In March, I decided to shift into a consultant role at Geektime so I could have time to produce “The New Normal” podcast.
+In March 2017, I decided to shift into a consultant role at Geektime so I could have time to pursue radio journalism and create a podcast pilot.

 As Geektime’s managing editor, I oversaw the editorial team of Geektime.com, Israel’s leading technology news site and one of the largest tech publications outside the United States, and launched Geektime’s U.S. branch out of New York.
 In my time as managing editor, Geektime’s recurring readership base tripled, average time on page quadrupled, and reporting and contributing staff greatly expanded.